pburglin/terraform101/README.md

 ## Scenario 3 - introducing variables!

+Let's replace the hardcoded port 8080 with a variable.

 In Atom, edit file ec2instance.tf and replace it with this content:
 ```
 provider "aws" {